wisemanstan123/pde-graphics-4-time-table/README.md

 ![timetable.png](timetable.png)

 ## Bonus Challenge
-Create the 2x4 grid using a for loop.
+Create the 2x4 grid using for loops.